parvathic/mobile-ad-hoc-network-simulation-using-ns-3/README.md

 - The average delay for a successful transmission is calculated and compared between the three protocols.
 A python code is developed from scratch to parse the .flows file created by the File Moniter module in NS-3 [used in the code to run the simulation].

+- Delay is calculated while varying the 2] number of transmitters and receivers, 3] distance between nodes, 4] pause time (speed)